kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/understanding-your-mindsets-and-emotions/motivation.md

 <aside>

-📺 Watch the following videos to understand more about the role of emotions in learning
+📺 Watch the following video to understand the role of emotions in learning.

 </aside>